snijderlab/stitch/BatchFiles.md

 ## Structure

 The general structure is parameters followed by values.
-A parameter is the first thing on a line (possibly followed by whitespace) followed by a delimeter ( `:` for single valued parameters or `->` for multiple valued parameters) (possibly followed by whitespace) followed by the value(s).
-Paramater names and ost values are not case specific.
+A parameter is the first thing on a line (possibly followed by whitespace) followed by a delimiter ( `:` for single valued parameters or `->` for multiple valued parameters) (possibly followed by whitespace) followed by the value(s).
+Parameter names and ost values are not case specific.

-Lines starting with a hypen `-` are considered comments and disregarded.
+Lines starting with a hyphen `-` are considered comments and disregarded.

 ### All parameters